 W for Wear armour and T for Take off armour.
 Don't change your armour when monsters are around because it takes multiple turns to do.

 As with jewellery, the "equip_unequip = true" option means attempting to wear armour you're wearing will take it off.

 Q for Quiver.
 This allows you to have projectiles ready to be thrown or fired from a ranged weapon.
 You can quiver things whenever and as often as you'd like because it doesn't count as an action for your character.
 The game will remember what you've quivered for each weapon.

 You can also use ( and ) to cycle through your available ammunition types.

 e for eat.
 Om nom nom nom.

 M for Memorise.
-This shows you what spells you can learn from the books you're carrying or standing over.
+This shows you what spells you can learn from your spell library.
 Next to each spell are the magic schools, the failure rate and the level.
 The failure rate refers to your cast success after you learn the spell - as long as you're not interrupted, memorisation will always work.
 Level tells you how many spell levels you need to memorise and how much MP is used for each cast.

 The Ability menu is accessed with a.

 At the top you'll find innate abilities whose success depends on your XL and evocable abilities (gained from items) whose success hinges on your Evocations skill.
 Invocations are abilities granted by your god.
 Success rate for invocations depend on which god you're worshiping but most will be some combination of Invocations skill and piety.

 The Spell Overview menu is accessed with I.